-When using superfine alcohol markers, you will enjoy more options for a great paper with very little bleed-through.
+When using superfine alcohol markers, you will enjoy more options for papers with very little bleed-through.
 Here are two of my favorite papers for alcohol markers.

 Bee Marker Paper Pad

 Bee Marker Paper consistently gives a great performance.
-I like the clarity of color you can get with it, the relatively smooth tooth the thickness of the paper means that the paper is relatively strong.
+I like the clarity of color you can get with it and the relatively smooth tooth.
+The thickness of the paper means that the paper is relatively strong.

 Quality of Pigment

-Oddly enough, the quality of the colorant (pigment and alcohol) in the barrels of each pen are relatively unimportant because they are all pretty much equal.
+Oddly enough, the quality of the colorant (pigment and alcohol) in the barrels of each pen is relatively unimportant because they are all pretty much equal.